NC State Extension Publications

 Skip to Introduction

 Adequate water is critical for crops to reach their yield potential.
-In North Carolina, periods of insufficient rainfall occur frequently, causing drought conditions for many farms across the state.
-Although regular, adequate rainfall is important, the ability of the soil to absorb water and store it for plant use between rainfall events is also critical.
+In North Carolina, periods of insufficient rainfall occur frequently and cause drought conditions for many farms across the state.
+Although regular, adequate rainfall is important, the ability of the soil to absorb and store water for plant use between rainfall events is also critical.

-Soil physical properties determine how much water enters the soil and to what extent that water is stored.
-They also influence how well the soil will promote root growth and allow access to the stored water.
-Many of these factors can be influenced by the grower through soil management.
-Proper soil management will maximize the availability of water and provide the best opportunity for adequate water during periods of low rainfall.
+The physical properties of soil determine how much water enters the soil and how much is stored.
+The properties also influence how well the soil will promote root growth and allow access to the stored water.
+These factors can be influenced by the grower through soil management.
+Proper soil management increases the availability of water and provides the best opportunity for adequate water during periods of low rainfall.

 Available Water Holding Capacity